Cong has capacity to fight UP polls without alliance with SP or BSP: PCC chief Lallu | Politics

 ''I myself have been detained more than 80 times in a year, over 40-50 cases were filed and I went to jail four times,'' Lallu said.

-Talking about Congress's performance in the panchayat elections, Lallu said 271 of the party-backed candidates were elected, 571 came second while 711 were third.
+Talking about the Congress' performance in the panchayat elections, Lallu said 271 of the party-backed candidates were elected, 571 came second while 711 were third.

-The Congress got 50 lakh votes in Lok Sabha polls and the assembly elections, it got 51 lakh votes, but in Zila panchayat polls, it got 1,52,00,000 votes, he said, alleging that the SP only ''grabbed headlines'' by putting their name on winning candidates despite losing out.
+The Congress got 50 lakh votes in Lok Sabha polls and in the assembly elections, it got 51 lakh votes, but in zila panchayat polls, it got 1,52,00,000 votes, he said, alleging that the SP only ''grabbed headlines'' by putting their name on winning candidates despite losing out.

 ''There is frustration and disappointment in BJP and SP, the Congress with its determination is going to make a comeback in UP under Priyanka Gandhi's leadership.
 We have full faith in the people,'' he said, stressing that Congress was the BJP's main challenger in the polls.